JulietteHoisnard/blog/_posts/2025-04-24-paris-marathon.markdown

 title: "I ran the Paris Marathon"
 subtitle: "Pushing back the limits"
 date: 2025-04-24 22:22:00 +0100
-related_image: /blog/assets/images/web-analytics-vs-product-analytics.webp
+related_image: /blog/assets/images/marathon-paris-2025.jpeg
-tags: [running, sports, triathlon]
+tags: [running, sport, triathlon]
 ---

 This is it!
 I ran the Paris Marathon in less than 4hours!
 I am super proud.